Ridhii/SyncdSim/index.md

 Syncdsim is a directory-based cache coherence simulator that supports MSI and MESI (more to come).
 It takes in memory reference traces, simulates cache and directory traffic, and finally analyzes/reports the behaviors.

 # Background

 ## Motivation
 Cache coherence is one of the most important topics in designing multi-processor caches.
 In the lectures, we discussed both snooping-based and directory-based cache coherence protocols.
 Comparing to snooping-based which relies heavily on broadcasting on the entire bus, directory-based protocols seems to be more scalable with regard to number of processors as it allows point-to-point communication.
 Therefore, we decide to develop a deeper understanding of the various directory-based cache coherence protocols by actually implementing them and observe cache behavior of programs with distinct memory traces.
 We hope that our project would eventually come available as a tool for programmers who are interested in knowing the cache behavior and memory reference characteristics of their programs, which could potentially be helpful in optimizing the code.

+# Test and Analysis Framework
+We used the Contech tool by Prof. Brian Railing to generate taskgraphs of programs we wished to simulate.
+A taskgraph is a graph of tasks carried out by the program where each task is performed by one thread or core.
+Additionally, each task has a collection of memory reads and writes which is used by the simulator to simulate the behavior of a directory-based coherence scheme.
+The simulator takes as input the taskgraph of the program and generates as many contexts (rounded down to a power of 2 for simplicity) as in the taskgraph.
+As each task finishes, it assigns those successors of that task whose all ancestor tasks have finished to the assigned context.
+Once a task appears on a context’s taskQueue, the processor parses that task to form a queue of read/write operations.
+Then, operations from this queue are popped and executed whenever the previous operation finishes.

 # Design
 ![alt](https://docs.google.com/drawings/d/1oWQ2dwAXqiIF_LwauO9Iq_3m4PMCfL59P8XxDepZnBU/pub?w=960&h=720)
 ![alt](https://docs.google.com/drawings/d/1iTNpEl0jHeqUqQXSI_pWVDN4vZMKFxN3Tv4Kj3hHcTI/pub?w=960&h=720)

 ## Simulator

 ## Context
+Each context refers to a set of directory, cache, processor and protocol handler that work together and with other contexts to ensure coherence.
+The data structures pertaining to each context are contained in the context class and are accessed by the other parts (directory, cache etc) as and when needed.
+Notably, the incomingMsgQueue where other contexts enqueue their requests and replies is defined in the context class.

 ## Processor
 Processor is responsible for getting memory operations from a Task.
 It keeps a queue of MemoryAction objects that contain an address and an associated memory action type (e.g. a action_type_mem_read), and feeds the memory actions to protocol handler one at a time, and only when the previous memory action has finished.
 When the queue runs empty, the processor tries to fetch a new Task if one is available, and pre-processes the address of a memory action to be 64-byte aligned (which is the size of a cache line).
 In the case when a memory address spans two lines, processor will split that Memory Action into two, that have identical memory action types.

 ## Cache
 Our Cache supports configurable number of sets as well as associativity.
 Cache keeps a message queue and all messages are from local Protocol Handler, requesting to read a line, update (add/modify) a line, or invalidate a line.
 Cache will take request one by one, fulfill it, and ACK back to the Protocol Handler by adding to its incoming message queue.
 When eviction happens during an update, the Cache uses LRU policy to select a victim, and notify the Protocol Handler who could then change the cache line status accordingly.

 ## Directory